GoWind/mml/README.md

 Tokenizer.rs implements the tokenization to convert from string -> tokens ast.rs takes the token stream and then parses them into s-expressions that are then fed into the eval function

+## Tests

+I have some unit tests for testing my tokenizer, parser and eval.
+Do a `cargo test` to run the tests if you are making any changes to the repo

 TODO: write a main module with a repl for playing around with the interpreter